bkmi/cnre/README.md

 Extending amortized approximate likelihood-ratio estimation / neural ratio estimation to the contrastive case, while staying consistent with the original work.

 ## the folders explained:
-- benchmarking (dead end, an older version of the software)
 - cnre (the package itself)
-- infinite (the hydra script folder for all experiments)
+- infinite (the hydra script folder for all experiments, the benchmarking location)
 - remote (packages that our repository depends on)

 ## how we produced our data